-A legendary Organ built by the master Henry Willis in 1877, in a legendary London venue: the beautiful Union Chapel.
-Built specifically to match the size and acoustics of the building, this instrument is one of the finest examples of 19th Century craftsmanship in the world, and gives you a Symphonic Orchestra of tones at your fingertips, from angelic soft beauty to roaring thunder.
+A legendary organ built by the master Henry Willis in 1877, in a famous London venue: the beautiful Union Chapel.
+Built specifically to match the size and acoustics of the building, this instrument is one of the finest examples of 19th Century craftsmanship in the world, and gives you a huge range of tones at your fingertips, from angelic soft beauty to roaring thunder.

 Stirring After Dark — Homay Schmitz (0:00 / 1:16)

 Opening Widor Sym No.6 G Min - P. Thomson (0:00 / 1:08)

 Clarum Somnium - Oliver Patrice Weder (0:00 / 2:10)

 Thin Air - Homay Schmitz (0:00 / 1:58)

 Fugue In C#m - Daniel Gadd (0:00 / 1:52)

 The organ at London’s Union Chapel was built by Henry ‘Father’ Willis in 1877 specifically to match the size and acoustics of the building, and is undoubtedly one of the finest in the world.
 Henry Willis, regarded as the foremost organ builder of the Victorian era, also built the organs at the Royal Albert Hall and St Paul’s Cathedral.